gigiigig/blog/tlp-step-by-step/phantom-types.md

-We have seen before how using Dependent Types we can do some really basic computations, however to do something actually useful we need more that that, so we are going to see in this post and the next, two techniques that are very useful in Scala in general, and that become even more powerful along with TLP.
+We have seen before how using Dependent Types we can do some really basic computations, however to do something actually useful we need more that that, so we are going to see, in this post and the next, two techniques that are very useful in Scala in general, and that become even more powerful along with TLP.